-Whether you’re quitting alcohol as a temporary post-Holidays detox, or making a more long-term commitment, going dry can be tricky.
-However, the increased rates of sobriety have seen the quality, not to mention quantity, of non-alcoholic spirits increase, too – and with them comes a host of non-alcoholic cocktail recipes to try.
+Whether you’re quitting alcohol as a temporary post-Holidays health kick, or making a more long-term commitment, going dry is often a tricky endeavor.
+However, the increased rates of sobriety have seen the quality, not to mention quantity, of non-alcoholic options increase, too, meaning that your favorite cocktail recipes needn’t be off the menu.

-So, without further ado, here are our favorite mocktail recipes that might just have you converted.
+So, without further ado, here are our favorite mocktail recipes that might just have you converted to a booze-free life beyond Dry January.

 – 1¾ oz Pentire Adrift